 Restricted - This amount consists of restricted assets for which constraints are placed on asset use either by external parties or by laws or regulations of other governments.
-OC San's restricted net position reflects restricted cash and investments and accrued interest in the pension trust, the OCERS net pension asset, and corresponding deferred outflows and inflows.
+OC San's restricted net position reflects restricted cash and investments and accrued interest in the pension trust and the OCERS net pension asset.